 How to Apply

-Cal State East Bay will offer a traditional MSN (Master of Science in Nursing) Program beginning Fall 2018.
+Cal State East Bay offers a traditional MSN (Master of Science in Nursing) Program.
+Choose from two specializations:

 Cal State East Bay’s Master of Science in Nursing program prepares you for advance practice as health educators, consultants, and administrative leaders.
 Throughout the program, you’ll broaden your knowledge and skills so that you can serve as an effective leader in various educational and health care settings.